-Free WiFi is available at the Toronto Airport.
+Free WiFi is available at Toronto Airport.
 Connect to the "Toronto Pearson WIFI" network.

-If sleeping in the Toronto Airport does not appeal to you, there is a hotel at the airport....
+If sleeping in Toronto Airport does not appeal to you, there are hotels near the airport:

-- Sheraton Gateway - connected to the Terminal 3.
+- Sheraton Gateway Hotel - Connected to Terminal 3 via climate-controlled walkway.
 The hotel has a 24 hour fitness center with gym, pool, whirlpool, sauna and change room.
 Purchase a day pass at the front desk for $ 25.